Link’s €200m merger with Pepper Ireland parent to be investigated

 The €200 million merger between Australian company Link Group and Pepper Ireland’s immediate parent, has been referred for a full investigation.

-The Competition and Consumer Protection Commission (CCPC) said the investigation was needed to established whether it could lead to a substantial lessening of competition in the State.
+The Competition and Consumer Protection Commission (CCPC) said the investigation was needed to establish whether it could lead to a substantial lessening of competition in the State.

-Link announced plans to take control of Pepper Servicing Europe, whose subsidiaries include Pepper Ireland Fiance Holdings, Pepper Cyprus Holdings Limited, Pepper (UK) Limited and Pepper Spanish Servicing, in January.
+Link announced plans to take control of Pepper Servicing Europe – whose subsidiaries include Pepper Ireland Finance Holdings, Pepper Cyprus Holdings Limited, Pepper (UK) Limited and Pepper Spanish Servicing – in January.

 The CCPC said it will publish the reasons for its determination to proceed to a Phase II investigation within 60 days and after allowing the two company the opportunity to request that confidential information be removed from the published version.